 Brooklyn is a somewhat small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Maryland.
 With a population of 15,192 people and five constituent neighborhoods, Brooklyn is the 66th largest community in Maryland.

-Unlike some towns, Brooklyn isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Brooklyn are a mix of both white- and blue-collar jobs.
-Overall, Brooklyn is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Brooklyn who work in office and administrative support (19.67%), sales jobs (10.58%), and food service (6.48%).
+Brooklyn is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Brooklyn is a town of sales and office workers, service providers, and construction workers and builders.
+There are especially a lot of people living in Brooklyn who work in office and administrative support (16.58%), sales jobs (11.97%), and management occupations (7.31%).

 Brooklyn is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The percentage of adults in Brooklyn with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.07% of adults in Brooklyn have a bachelor's degree or advanced degree.
+The percentage of people in Brooklyn with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.38% of people over 25 have a bachelor's degree or advanced degree.

 Brooklyn is a very ethnically-diverse town.
 The people who call Brooklyn home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Brooklyn residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Brooklyn include Irish, English, Polish, and Italian.
+Important ancestries of people in Brooklyn include Irish, English, Italian, and Polish.

 The most common language spoken in Brooklyn is English.
 Other important languages spoken here include Spanish and Tagalog.